brachypelma/payload-plugin-comments/readme.md

 An array of strings, each string being a slug for a collection in your Payload instance that can have comments.
 Comments are linked to other collection items via a relationship field, so it is necessary to know which collections comments can be attached to.

+**NB, for this plugin to work, it is necessary to override the default value for this, since this value is set to an empty array be default.**

 Default value: `[]`

 ### sendAlert: `boolean`

+Determines whether to send email alerts to specified email addresses when your Payload instance receives a new comment submission.

+Default value: `false`

+### alertRecipients:

 ## `processComment` Handler for New Comments